Rap1/Krev1 is a member of the ras family of

 low molecular weight GTP-binding proteins.
 Ras-like GTPases are

-ubiquitously expressed, evolutionarily conserved molecular switches
+expressed, evolutionarily conserved molecular switches that couple

-and phosphorylated by the cAMP-dependent protein kinase A (PKA).
+phosphorylated by the cAMP-dependent protein kinase A (PKA).

 Rap1 cycles between a GTP-bound active form and a GDP-bound inactive

-form that is mediated by GTPase activating protein (GAP) and GDP
+form that is mediated by GTPase activating protein (GAP)

-extracellular stimuli through several conserved guanine nucleotide
+of extracellular stimuli through several conserved guanine

 - back - complete